James Monroe Birthplace Park & Museum

-James Monroe Birthplace Park & Museum, also known as James Monroe's Birthplace, is a historic archaeological site located near Oak Grove and Colonial Beach, Westmoreland County, Virginia.
+James Monroe Birthplace Park & Museum, also known as James Monroe's Birthplace & Boyhood Home, is a historic archaeological site located near Monroe Hall and Colonial Beach, Westmoreland County, Virginia.
 The site includes the ruins and a restoration of the Monroe Family Home and birthplace of U.S. Founding Father and President James Monroe, which were uncovered in 1976 by a team from the College of William & Mary.
 Monroe spent his entire youth working the farm until he left for his education at William & Mary, following which he served in the Continental Army.
 The archaeological team uncovered a house foundation measuring 20 feet by 58 feet.
 The known 1845 etchings of the birth home indicate a small four room, rough cut wooden farm house with few outbuildings on a 500-acre farm filled with wetlands.

-It was listed on the National Register of Historic Places in 1979, with a boundary increase in 2008.
+As the James Monroe Family Home Site, it was listed on the National Register of Historic Places in 1979, with a boundary increase in 2008.
 Construction started in 2017 to restore Monroe’s home and to create a walking path that highlights James Monroe's accomplishments; construction was projected to take two years, but ultimately lasted until 2021.

 Museum

 Opened on October 2, 2021, the museum features a visitor center and a restoration of Monroe's birthplace.
-It is currently open for tours from Memorial Day to Labor Day from 11:00 AM to 4:00 PM.
+The 74-acre Birthplace Park also holds a nature trail, service road, water access from Monroe Creek and a Commemorative Timeline Walking Trail.
+While the park is open every day during daylight hours, it is regularly open for tours from April 28th until the end of October from 11:00 AM to 4:00 PM.